extremeheat/node-leveldb-zlib/docs/API.md

-Most of the API is very smilar to leveldown, you can refer to the docs [here](https://github.com/Level/leveldown#db--leveldownlocation).
+Most of the API is very similar to leveldown, you can refer to the docs [here](https://github.com/Level/leveldown#db--leveldownlocation).
 The primary differences are that instead of callbacks, all the exposed API uses promises, and to acquire an iterator, use db.getIterator().

 The primary API interface is the LevelDB class.
-It takes a path and optional options paramater.
+It takes a path and optional options parameter.
 The default option is to not create a database if it doesn't exist.

 The keys and values can be either Buffers or Strings: strings will be converted to a buffer automatically.